FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 if the user hasn’t explicitly configured it.
 For example, the Smooth node can be used to calculate a running average value of messages passing through it.
-The node does that by keeping in memory the recent values so it can recalculate the verage with each update.
+The node does that by keeping in memory the recent values so it can recalculate the average with each update.
 If you have multiple instances, then the node will be calculating the average for just the message its instances sees.

 Another example of implicit state is the Batch node that can be used to group